Kansas State University: Campus life

 The university is home to several museums, including the Marianna Kistler Beach Museum of Art, the KSU Historic Costume and Textiles Museum, the K-State Insect Zoo, and the Chang, Chapman, and Kemper galleries, which feature faculty and student artwork.
 The university also offers an annual cycle of performance art at McCain Auditorium, including concerts, plays and dance.

-K-State is also known for several distinguished lecture series: Landon Lecture, Lou Douglas Lecture, Huck Boyd Lecture, and Dorothy L. Thompson Civil Rights Lectures.
-The Landon Lecture Series annually brings high-profile speakers to KSU – primarily current or former political or government leaders.
-Speakers in the last few years include President George W. Bush, President Bill Clinton, former Mexican President Vicente Fox and U.S. Supreme Court Justice Sonia Sotomayor.
-Overall, seven U.S. presidents and ten current or former foreign heads of state have given Landon Lectures at K-State since the series was inaugurated in 1966.
-The series is named after former Kansas governor and presidential candidate Alfred Landon.

 The former All-University Convocation lecture series – which began with a speech by Harry Golden on April 3, 1963, and ended in 1997 – brought to campus prominent leaders such as Martin Luther King Jr., Supreme Court Justices Byron White and William O. Douglas, Senate Minority Leader Everett Dirksen, Rep. Shirley Chisholm, and thinkers such as Arthur C. Clarke, Benjamin Spock, Betty Friedan, Buckminster Fuller, and Saul Alinsky.

 Student life

 K-State has twelve residence halls on campus: Boyd Hall, Ford Hall, Goodnow Hall, Haymaker Hall, Marlatt Hall, Moore Hall, West Hall, Putnam Hall, Van Zile Hall, and the new Wefald hall, completed in 2016.
 The Living Community at Jardine, and Smurthwaite, as well as Jardine Apartments.
 Smurthwaite, Ford, and Boyd Halls are all female.
 Haymaker and Marlatt Halls were all-male residence halls until the fall semesters of 2002 and 2009 respectively, when they became co-educational.
 The residence halls are divided into three complexes: Derby, Kramer, and Strong.

 K-State implemented an academic honor code in 1999.
 When students are admitted, it is implied that they will adhere to the Honor Pledge: "On my honor, as a student, I have neither given nor received unauthorized aid on this academic work."

 Kansas State has more than 400 student organizations.
-The Student Governing Association is the largest organization of student leaders, composed of elected and appointed officials.
-The Student Governing Association follows the model of the U.S. government, with executive, legislative and judicial branches.

-The Association of Residence Halls (KSUARH) is the second largest organization of student leaders working towards better the on-campus living experience for students living in the Residence Halls around campus.
-GSA is the Graduate Student Association, and members include K-State's graduate-level business students.
-GSC is the Graduate Student Council, open to graduate-level students of all disciplines.
-Kansas State University also offers Army ROTC (Reserve Officers' Training Corps) and Air Force ROTC programs.